How to reduce your 3 Biggest Expenses – Groceries, Accommodation and Transport

 You can rent out rooms to make your mortgage pay for itself.
 Rent out your garage or spare spaces, run classes from home and all sorts of things.

-Check out how to make your home pay for itself, which was based on the house I was living in.
+Check out how to make your home pay for itself.

 Long-term boarders, Airbnb for short term, Spacer for the garage or driveway are all easy options.